ay-BAK-a-veer or uh-BAK-a-veer

 - Other notes: not recommended in people with a high risk of heart disease (greater than 10% risk over 10 years) because some studies have shown that it increased this risk.
 It is also not recommended when viral load is above 100,000 copies/mL.

-- Abacavir is included with 3TC in the fixed dose combination Kivexa.
+- Abacavir is included with 3TC in the fixed dose combination Kivexa (called Epzicom in the US).

-- Abacavir is included, with 3TC and AZT, in the fixed dose combination Trizivir.
+- Abacavir is included with dolutevgravir and 3TC in the fixed dose combination Triumeq.

 - Symptoms of the reaction include fever, rash, headache, sore throat, diarrhoea, abdominal pain, tiredness, nausea, vomiting, flu-like aches etc that get progressively worse each day.